 Foreign investors should note that a defaulting party may be liable for tort as well as for breach of contract.
-Where there are defects in a building that jeopardise its basic safety, and the defects are attributed to the design, the designer shall be liable for the damage caused by the defects incurred not only by the employer but also by a third party under the tort theory (Superior Court, judgment of 6 July 2007, 1984 Hanrei Jiho 34).
+If there are defects in a building that jeopardise its basic safety and the defects are attributed to the design, the designer shall be liable for the damage caused by the defects incurred not only by the employer but also by a third party under the tort theory (Superior Court, judgment of 6 July 2007, 1984 Hanrei Jiho 34).

 iii Political risks

 The GCCC provides that either party may, by expressly stating its reason, make a claim for a necessary adjustment to the contract price if it is being used inappropriately or improperly owing to unexpected legislation (Article 29, GCCC); however, the GCCC does not provide an effective price adjustment mechanism, leaving it to the parties to negotiate and agree.
 This kind of ambiguity is found in the majority of domestic projects and construction contracts.

 In project finance transactions, project finance lenders normally request security interests on most of a borrower's assets.
 For real property, mortgages and revolving mortgages are common forms of security interest created for the benefit of project finance lenders, and these mortgages and revolving mortgages may be perfected by registration.
 For shares of companies and rights (e.g., rights for account receivables, rights for bank accounts, rights for insurance proceeds and leasehold rights) pledges and revolving pledges or security by way of transfer are used, depending on the type of asset.
 Generally, the pledge, revolving pledge and security by way of transfer may be perfected by consent from or notice to the obligor with a certified date.